bup/bup/Documentation/bup-index.md

 # DESCRIPTION

-`bup index` prints and/or updates the bup filesystem index, which is a cache of the absolute paths, attributes, and sha-1 hashes of each file and directory in the filesystem.
-The bup index is similar in function to the `git`(1) index, and can be found in `$BUP_DIR/bupindex`.
+`bup index` manipulates the filesystem index, which is a cache of absolute paths and their metadata (atttributes, SHA-1 hashes, etc.).
+The bup index is similar in function to the `git`(1) index, and the default index can be found in `$BUP_DIR/bupindex`.

 Creating a backup in bup consists of two steps: updating the index with `bup index`, then actually backing up the